-There are almost a dozen historic old pubs in The Rocks, and they all offer good beer, fine food and lots of atmosphere and it doesn’t really matter where you pick to stop for a brew, you’ll be in for a good time.
+There are almost a dozen old historic pubs in The Rocks, and they pretty much all offer good beer, fine food and lots of atmosphere.
+It doesn’t really matter where you pick to stop for a brew, you’ll be in for a good time.

-But it wasn’t always like that.
-Times past, you had to be very careful where you drank in The Rocks.
-Certainly not the Heroof Waterloo, where rumour has it that there are secret tunnels that connect the pub to the harbour and unfortunate drinkers would be shanghai’d onto ships.
-Or the Whalers Arms Hotel where, according to urban legend at least, beer was brewed on site using water drawn from a well in the back yard.
-When the patrons complained that the beer tasted a bit off the publican drained the well to find the body of a decomposing prostitute at the bottom.
+It wasn’t always like that, though.
+In times past, you had to be very careful where you drank in The Rocks.
+You certainly wouldn't pick the Hero of Waterloo, where rumours of secret tunnels connecting the pub to the Harbour told of unfortunate drinkers being clapped in irons and bundled onto ships.
+Or the Whalers Arms Hotel where, according to urban legend, beer was brewed on-site using water drawn from a well in the backyard.
+When the patrons complained that the beer here tasted a bit off, the publican drained the well to find the decomposing body of a 'lady of the night' at the bottom.

-It’s stories like these that transform one of the most colourful suburbs of Sydney into one huge free outdoor museum.
-You can’t help but get a real sense of living history as you wander around the back alleys and laneways and down concave steps worn by the passing of countless feet.
-Modern day shiny Sydney may be just down the hill, but here is another world, where the past seems not that far away at all, and you can still see the old pulleys on the former bond stores, foundations of old workers cottages and the remains of public latrines built into the rock face that gave the suburb its name.
+It’s stories like these that transform one of the most colourful suburbs of Sydney into one huge (free) outdoor museum.
+You can’t help but get a real sense of living history as you wander around the back alleys and laneways, and down concave steps worn by the passing of countless feet.
+Modern day shiny Sydney may be a mere musket shot away, but here is another world – one where the past seems not that far away at all.
+You can still see the old pulleys on former bond stores, foundations of the old workers' cottages and the remains of public latrines built into the very rock face that gave the suburb its name.

 Until late last century, when the galleries and sourvenir shops sprang up and the area became a gentrified tourist destination, it was long seen as a hotbed of vice, renowned for its debauchery, brothels, drunken sailors and other unsavoury characters.
-By 1900 the authorities viewed The Rocks as an overcrowded slum and they used an outbreak of bubonic plague (that actually only killed 3 people) to start to clear the area.
-However, the pendulum is now swinging the other way, with historians using evidence of social and economic life (including excavation on the site of the new hostel) as proof that the locals enjoyed a better standard of living that originally thought.
+By 1900, the authorities viewed The Rocks as an overcrowded slum, and they used an outbreak of bubonic plague (that actually only killed 3 people) to begin to clear the area.
+These days, the pendulum is swinging the other way, with historians discovering remnants of social and economic life, including the excavation on the site under Sydney Harbour YHA, which prove the locals enjoyed rich and colourful lives, and a better standard of living that originally thought.

-These are just some to the stories you’ll learn at the Rocks Discovery Centre, a fantastic free museum in a restored 1850s sandstone warehouse that focuses just on The Rocks, and at the nearby Justice and Police Museum, housed in the old police and court building near Circular Quay.
-The old cells, courtroom, prisoner docks and spiked gates are still there, and there’s usually an interesting, if not downright quirky exhibition showing, but what makes this place so wonderfully chilling is the array of confiscated weapons and forensic photographs of past crimes and bad guys, most of which was put together in 1910 as part of a collection used to instruct new constables in the wicked ways of the local criminals.
+These are just some of the stories you’ll learn at the Rocks Discovery Museum, a fantastic free museum in a restored 1850s sandstone warehouse, as well as the nearby Justice and Police Museum, housed in the old police and court building near Circular Quay and where the old cells, courtroom, prisoner docks and spiked gates are all still there.
+The Justice and Police Museum usually has interesting, if not downright quirky exhibitions on show, but what really makes it so wonderfully chilling is its array of confiscated weapons and forensic photographs of past crimes and bygone villains – most of which were put together in 1910 as part of a collection used to instruct new constables in the wicked ways of the local criminals.

-Life here was certainly mean and tough, and not just back in the 19th century.
-On Gloucester Street there is a row of four tiny terrace houses and a corner shop that were built in 1844.
-They were home to more than 100 families over 150 years, right up until 1990, quite astounding given the primitive and cramped conditions.
-It’s now a museum called Susannah Place, and the one-hour guided tour, coupled with the oral histories, bring the life and times of the tenants alive.
+Life in The Rocks was certainly tough, and that was a prevailing theme for nearly its entire history.
+On Gloucester Street there is a row of four tiny terrace houses and a corner shop built in 1844 which were home to more than 100 families over 150 years, right up until 1990 – quite astounding given the primitive and cramped conditions.
+It’s now a museum – Susannah Place; and the one-hour guided tour, coupled with its oral histories, bring the life and times of the tenants alive.

-It’s one of the things that sets The Rocks apart from most tourist precincts in other cities around the world.
-Real people still live here.
-And not just rich people either.
+But one of the things that really sets The Rocks apart from most tourist precincts in other cities around the world is that real, everyday people still live here.
 Take a walk down to Millers Point and you’ll see many of the terrace houses that were saved from demolition by the Green Bans in the 1970s, and despite being on some of the most expensive real estate in Sydney, every brick bears testament to their rich history – even today.